shichao-an/notes/docs/roadmap/index.md

 > I'm fairly interested in computer networks and security, but lack a lot of knowledge in the related fields, such as TCP/IP and cryptography.

 For networks, I have read some chapters of TCPv1, so I need to continue reading it, along with TCPIP as a supplement and reference.
 To learn cryptography, I will read CNSPP.
+To learn security techniques, I will read HTAE.

 ##### **System Architecture**

 > Large-scale distributed systems are highly relevant to my job.

 I have read the most part of DevOps.
 In addition to finishing with DevOps, I will read BD.

+##### **Miscellanea**

+> The x86 assembly language is essential for learning the Linux kernel, system programming, and security.

+I will read x86 assembly and x86 disassembly.

 #### Methods of Notes